Gayatri0222/Traffic-Accident-Analysis/README.md

  -> Converts data types where necessary (e.g., date columns to datetime objects) .

  -> Drops irrelevant or mostly empty columns .

+ # Exploratory Data Analysis(EDA):
+ Generates various visualizations using Matplotlib, Seaborn, providing insights into different aspects of the dataset:
+ 1. Accident severity distribution by weather condition
+ 2. Distribution of vehicle types in accidents
+ 3. Accident rates by day and hour
+ 4. Vehicle type involved in severe accidents
+ 5. Accident frequency by season and day of the week
+ 6. Accidents by hour of the day and season
+ 7. Accident severity by number of vehicles involved(Grouped by season)
+ 8. Imapct of weather condition of number of vehicles
+ 9. Top 10 locations with most accidents
+ 10. Severity of accidents by location
+ 11. Accident by cause and severity

+# Usage
+ Prerequisites:
+ Python 3.x
+ pandas
+ matplotlib
+ numpy
+ seaborn